Welcoming the Stranger.

 Statements of Support

 In addition to the many ways we work with immigrants and asylum seekers on the front lines, the Congregation of St. Joseph also releases statements about important immigration issues and supports statements made by the U.S. Federation of the Sisters of St. Joseph and the the Leadership Conference of Women Religious, organizations of which we are members.
-Read our most recent statement here, as well as the most recent statement made by the U.S. Federation, calling for the welcome and humane treatment of arriving immigrants here, and the LCWR statement regarding keeping children and families together here.
+Read our most recent statement on calling for a permanent solution for DACA recipients here.